 Price: 75€ (without the postal charges).

 Interested in ordering the book?
-Contact me asap! 😉
+Contact me ! 😉

 I’m adding here the price of the book including the postal charges for the most common destinations.
 You aren’t included?
 Don’t worry!